 Up & Running w/ 3D Printing

 Rhino 5 Essential Training

 What can you make w/ 3D Printing?

 What if my submission isn't selected?

 If you feel your submission strongly demonstrates the qualities prioritized, consider that it may have been rejected simply for the fact that we had reached our capacity for print jobs that week.
 You may try to submit again in the future.
-Otherwise, you may print your model at Tech Hub for a modest fee.

 How long will I have to wait for my model to be printed?

 Up to two weeks.
 Please account for the time it will take for your submission to be reviewed by staff and placed through the print queue.
 Once your job reaches the printer, it may take anywhere from an hour to a couple of days to print, depending on the size, percentage infill, and complexity of the design.
 Once complete, staff will remove your model from the build plate.
 You will receive an email once your print is ready for pickup.